ayush-jangir1/Deep-Learning/README.md

     Applying transformer-based architectures to image classification.
     vit-classification.ipynb

+**Generalized Category Discovery (GCD) on MLRSNet**

+    Applying the GCD framework to remote sensing image classification and novel category discovery using the MLRSNet dataset. gcd-mlrsnet.ipynb

 **Remember:** behind every great neural net is a human who Googled “why my model accuracy stuck at 50%” at least once.

 **Thanks for stopping by, and may your weights always converge!**